DispatchHealth’s Traveling Flu Crew comes to you – helping fight the flu without having to leave home

 In addition to the flu, DispatchHealth’s medical teams can treat common to complex injuries and illnesses, including urinary tract infections, migraines, respiratory infections, sprains and fractures, the common cold, joint or back pain, and much more.

-Each medical team consists of either a physician assistant or nurse practitioner, along with a DispatchHealth medical technician and also an on-call (board-certified, locally licensed) physician.
+Each medical team consists of either a physician assistant or nurse practitioner, along with a DispatchHealth medical technician (DHMT) and also an on-call (board-certified, locally licensed) physician.
 To ensure continuity of care, a detailed report is provided to each patient’s living facility, home health agency and/or primary care physician.

 DispatchHealth is partnered with most major insurance companies and handles billing directly with those companies.
 A visit with DispatchHealth typically costs 80-90 percent less than the average emergency room visit.
 On average, patients pay between $40-$50 depending on their plan.
 If patients are uninsured, DispatchHealth accepts a flat fee of $275, which includes any medications administered and lab tests during the visit, as well as procedures performed.